Trans-Code/Trans-Code.github.io/index.md

 Trans*Code is where you can connect and share ideas with trans and non-binary folks as well as allies and co-conspirators.
 Where trans/NB people are not just included but centered.
 Where you can explore that pet idea for a tech project centered around your experiences.
 Where you can make new contacts and forge new friendships.
 Where you can breathe.

-[Link to the video about last year’s Trans*Code, maybe with a snappy caption]

 Trans\*Code events are similar to hackathons, but with some key differences:
 * Events are only one day long.
 If you can’t get free for an entire weekend,
 * Events are not competitive.
 At Trans*Code events, we’re all pulling for each other.
 While we do have final presentations, they are made in the spirit of sharing, not in the spirit of competition.